-- Fiscal 2020 can be characterized as a year that was dealt many financial challenges due to the emergence of the novel coronavirus, COVID-19.
-Reaching the United States west coast in January of 2020, the virus spread to pandemic proportions nationally; quickly spreading and reaching Massachusetts in late February.
-The strength in transmission of the virus forced lock downs of businesses, schools, restaurants and all non-essential activity in many states including Massachusetts.
-These lockdowns essentially brought most economic activity to a halt as its impact was felt globally.
-The District relies primarily on property tax payments, water user charges and ambulance fees as these revenue sources make up 99% of the District's revenues.
-These revenues were not significantly impacted as their very nature is not optional like a local receipt.
-As a result, the District was able to navigate through these financial challenges.
-The District is monitoring fiscal 2021 aggressively to determine if delinquency rates increase and if they might have an impact on revenues.
-At this time, it is uncertain if this will become a challenge. - The liabilities and deferred inflows of financial resources exceeded its assets and deferred outflows of financial resources at the close of the most recent fiscal year by almost \$2.1 million (total net position). - The District's total net position increased by almost \$1.0 million in the current fiscal year. - At the close of the current fiscal year, the District's governmental funds balance sheet reported a combining ending fund balance surplus of about \$1.4 million, which is an increase of over \$0.3 million from prior year.
-Total fund balance in the General Fund was over \$1.9 million Furthermore, the District reported an unassigned fund deficit of over \$0.5 million in the Capital Projects Fund. - Of the ending fund balance in the District's governmental funds, approximately \$0.7 million is available for spending at the government's discretion as unassigned fund balance. - At the end of the current fiscal year, the unassigned fund balance for the General Fund was almost 28.6% of the total General Fund expenditures and the total General Fund balance was over 45.9% of the total General Fund expenditures. - The District's total general obligated bond and notes payable debt decreased by almost \$0.2 million to approximately \$2.8 million.
-This decrease was due to the normal, scheduled repayments of long-term debt obligations.
-The District did not issue any new long-term debt during the fiscal year.
+- The liabilities and deferred inflows of financial resources exceeded its assets and deferred outflows of financial resources at the close of the most recent fiscal year by over \$2.7 million (total net position). - The District's total net position increased by over \$0.6 million in the current fiscal year. - At the close of the current fiscal year, the District's governmental funds balance sheet reported a combining ending fund balance surplus of almost \$2.9 million, which is an increase of almost \$1.5 million from prior year.
+Total fund balance in the General Fund was over \$2.4 million and the Capital Projects Fund balance was almost \$0.5 million. - Of the ending fund balance in the District's governmental funds, approximately \$2.1 million is available for spending at the government's discretion as unassigned fund balance. - At the end of the current fiscal year, the unassigned fund balance for the General Fund was almost 39.7% of the total General Fund expenditures and the total General Fund balance was over 59.1% of the total General Fund expenditures. - The District's total general obligated bond and notes payable debt increased by almost \$0.5 million to approximately \$3.3 million.
+This increase was due to the normal, scheduled repayments of long-term debt obligations, which was offset by the issuance of new long-term debt during the fiscal year.